opscientia/brainhack2020_DeSci/README_datalad.md

 This will not push the actual data files to github, since we've defined the github sibling as dependent on ipfs

 ## Fetching dataset from ipfs on another machine
-First make sure all the packages are installed and the ipfs remote is configured as described above
+First make sure all the packages are installed and the ipfs remote is configured as described above (till the step where we run ```git annex initremote ...``` )

 next, clone the github repository
 ```
+// Notice ... datalad clone, not git clone
-git clone <github repo link>
+datalad clone <github repo link>
 cd demo-dataset
 ```